septentrio-gnss/mosaicHAT/README.md

 #### Events
 The receiver can time-tag electrical level transitions on its Event input with an accuracy of 20ns.
 By default, the receiver reacts on low-to-high transitions but can also be configured on the receiver (setEventParameters command).
 Upon detection of a transition, the receiver can output the time and/or the position at the instant of the event.
 This will be output in the Septentrio binary format.

+Events can be used as an example for UAV Photogrametry (tagging the pictures taken either by a UAV or a robot).

 <JAMAL to explain which pin is used>